Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/README.md

 4. [Test the Template](./deploy/d4-test.md)
 5. [Deploy the Web Client for Users](./deploy/d5-deploy-to-cloud.md)

-## Consuming Updates to the Quick Model View Twinit Application Template
+## Updating an Existing Quick Model View Template to 2.0.0

-The Quick Model View Twinit Application Template will be updated with new features and capabilities in the future.
-The template has a built in mechanism for consuming those updates and rolling them out to all of your projects.

-When the first update is released, refer back to this section at that time for instructions on how you can consume the template changes.
+If you have already deployed an earlier version of the Quick Model View and wish to update your deployment to the the current version, please refer to the [Developer Update Guide](./update/README.md)

 ## In-Depth Knowledge of the Application Template